Qunfunction/Visible-ship-dataset/README.md

 # Citation
 ## If you use this toolbox or benchmark in your research, please cite this project.
-（SUN Z, MENG C, HUANG T, et al. 2023.
-Marine ship instance segmentation by deep neural networks using a global and local attention (GALA) mechanism.
-PLOS ONE [J], 18: e0279248.）
+（Sun Z, Meng C, Huang T, et al. Marine ship instance segmentation by deep neural networks using a global and local attention (GALA) mechanism[J].
+Plos one, 2023, 18(2): e0279248.）